Do you want to boost your keyword rankings? Are you wondering which backlink strategies will offer the biggest return?

 A natural link building profile should have mixture of DoFollow and NoFollow links.
 Your aim here should be to increase the amount of DoFollow links to 70% to 75% and take the NoFollow link ratio below 25%.

-Strategy #3.
+#2.
 Add an Alt Attribute to Image Links

 A link from image is fine, but an image without an alt text tag is not help for Googlebot.
-Search engines and other robots cannot interpret images with the alt text, but images can still play a crucial part in how people interpret a particular web page.
+Search engines and other robots cannot interpret images without the alt text, but images can still play a crucial part in how people interpret a particular web page.
 Alt tags solve for this by providing text which search engines read to understand their value.

-Strategy #4.
-Monitor Lost Links
+#3.
+Monitor for Lost Links